 As I said in the video, this is my absolute favorite push-up variation.
 It’s a tuck planche push-up to a planche, back to a tuck planche push-up.
 This one is an impressive party trick that demonstrates very good upper body strength.

 Important Details for the Float to Float Push-Up:

 - Don’t throw your legs outward–move with control and intention.

 - Keep everything tight, including keeping the elbows tucked in to your sides, and move slowly.

 This variation is really only possible once you’re fairly comfortable with planche variation work, you’ll need to have put a lot of time under your belt with that before attempting this.

-Systematically Improve Your Pressing Strength
+Your Foundation for Advanced Pressing Strength

 We’ll be honest: most of the variations here aren’t attainable for most people.
 And even if you get strong enough to perform them, there’s a point of diminishing returns when it comes to practicality beyond a certain level.

 For most people, it’ll be much more important to develop your strength in a smaller number of very basic exercises.